rust-lang/rustc-dev-guide/src/diagnostics/lintstore.md

 way of the [`declare_lint!`] macro, which boils down to a static with type [`&rustc_lint_defs::Lint`].

-As of <!-- date-check --> February 2022, we lint against direct declarations without the use of the macro today (although this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros).
+As of <!-- date-check --> Aug 2022,
+we lint against direct declarations without the use of the macro.
+(although this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros).

 Lint declarations don't carry any "state" - they are merely global identifiers and descriptions of lints.
 We assert at runtime that they are not registered